 Examples of the most used tools in the Analysis phase: Fishbone Diagram, Hypothesis testing, Brainstorming, 5 Whys, Scatterplot, Histogram, and Time-series plot.

 The prime objective of this phase is to ascertain the potential result and execute them for improvement.
 This stage will start to remove or resolve the problem once the root cause is identified exactly.
 One of the common problems of this stage is to prejudice ideas before evaluating them.
-A good problem solver always accepts the most promising ideas among a set of proposed ideas.
+But, A good problem solver always accepts the most promising ideas among a set of proposed ideas.

 Examples of the most used tools in the Improvement phase: